jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (a) attend and give evidence at a hearing of the Disciplinary Tribunal:
   (b) produce any documents, records, or other information in his or her custody or control that relate to the subject matter of the hearing, whether specified by the Disciplinary Tribunal or not.
 (2) A requirement under subsection (1) must be in writing signed by the chairperson of the Disciplinary Tribunal.
-(3) A person required to attend a hearing is entitled to be paid, by the party calling the person (or, if called on the volition of the Disciplinary Tribunal itself, by the Teachers Council), witnesses' fees, allowances, and travelling expenses, according to the scales for the time being prescribed by regulations made under the Summary Proceedings Act 1957, and those regulations apply accordingly.
+(3) A person required to attend a hearing is entitled to be paid, by the party calling the person (or, if called on the volition of the Disciplinary Tribunal itself, by the Teachers Council), witnesses' fees, allowances, and travelling expenses, according to the scales for the time being prescribed by regulations made under the Criminal Procedure Act 2011, and those regulations apply accordingly.

 ### 139AZ Offences
-(1) A person commits an offence, and is liable on summary conviction to a fine not exceeding $500 who, without lawful justification, fails or refuses—
+(1) A person commits an offence, and is liable on conviction to a fine not exceeding $500 who, without lawful justification, fails or refuses—
   (a) to attend and give evidence when required by the Disciplinary Tribunal; or (b) to answer truly and fully any question put to him or her by a member of the Disciplinary Tribunal; or (c) to produce any document, record, or other information as required by the Disciplinary Tribunal.
-(2) A person commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, if, without lawful excuse, he or she breaches an order made by the Disciplinary Tribunal under rules made under section 139AJ that—
+(2) A person commits an offence, and is liable on conviction to a fine not exceeding $1,000, if, without lawful excuse, he or she breaches an order made by the Disciplinary Tribunal under rules made under section 139AJ that—
   (a) provide for a hearing to be held in private; or (b) provide for evidence at a hearing to be given in private; or (c) impose restrictions on the publication of any information relating to a particular hearing.